Tensor diagrams and Chebyshev polynomials: Introduction

-Many important invariants in $R_{a,b}(V)$ can be described graphically in terms of {\em tensor diagrams}.
-These are finite bipartite graphs with a fixed proper coloring of their vertices in two colors, black and white, and with a fixed partition of their vertices into boundary and internal vertices.
-Each internal vertex of a tensor diagram $D$ is trivalent and comes with a fixed cyclic order of the edges incident to it.
-If the boundary of $D$ consists of $a$ white vertices and $b$ black ones, one says that $D$ has type $(a,b)$.
-The coloring of the boundary of $D$ determines a binary cyclic word, called {\em signature of $D$}.
-Moreover, each invariant of $R_{a,b}(V)$ can be described uniquely by a $\mathbb C$-linear combination of invariants associated with {\em non-elliptic webs}.
-These are planar tensor diagrams such that all interior faces have at least six sides.
-The $\mathbb C$-linear basis spanned by invariant defined by non-elliptic webs is Kuperberg's web basis \cite{Kuperberg}.
+The main goal of this paper is to describe and study~$\mathrm{SL}(V)$-invariants in~$R_{a,b}(V)$ which can be defined naturally by two different families of bivariated Chebyshev polynomials.
+These invariants are of interest for the following reasons.
+We know of other algebras for which Lusztig's dual canonical bases are defined, and where basis elements can be defined by recursions of this type, see the contributions of B.\ Leclerc, P.\ Lampe, A.\ Berenstein and A.\ Zelevinsky, Ding and Xu in \cite{Leclerc, MR2817684, MR3180605, MR2916330}.
+Moreover, the findings of B.\ Fontaine, J.\ Kamnitzer and G.\ Kuperberg, see \cite[Thm.\ 5.16]{fontaine_kamnitzer_kuperberg_2013}, suggest that there could be connections between one family of bivariated Chebyshev polynomials and Lusztig's semi-canonical basis \cite{MR1758244}.
+In addition, we give a graphical descriptions of these recursively defined~$\mathrm{SL}(V)$-invariants in the language of {\em tensor diagrams}, or spiders, developed for rank 2 Lie algebras by G.\ Kuperberg in \cite{Kuperberg}.
+In the setting of $R_{a,b}(V)$ tensor diagrams are finite bipartite graphs with a fixed proper coloring of their vertices in two colors, black and white, and with a fixed partition into boundary and internal vertices.
+Each internal vertex is trivalent and comes with a fixed cyclic order of the edges incident to it, see Definition \ref{tensordiag}.
+If the boundary of $D$ consists of $a$ white and $b$ black vertices, one says that $D$ has type $(a,b).$ The coloring of the boundary of $D$ also determines a binary cyclic word, called the {\em signature of $D$} and denoted by $\sigma(D).$ For a fixed signature $\sigma,$ all invariants of $R_{\sigma}(V)\cong R_{a,b}(V)$, $a,b\in\mathbb Z_{\geq 0}$, can be described by tensor diagrams of type $(a,b)$ and signature $\sigma.$ Moreover, all tensor diagrams define $\mathrm{SL(V)}$-invariants.
+For example, the tensor diagrams illustrated in Figure ~\ref{tensor1} can be interpreted as the Weyl generators of $R_{a,b}(V)$.
+There is a linear basis of $R_{a,b}(V)$ spanned by invariants defined by {\em non-elliptic webs,} that is planar tensor diagrams whose internal faces have at least six sides.
+This basis was found in 1994 by G.\ Kuperberg in \cite{Kuperberg} and is known as Kuperberg's web basis.
+The elements of this basis are called {\em web invariants}.\\

-Let $[W]$ be the invariant in $R_{a,b}(V)$ defined by an arbitrary non-elliptic web $W$ of type $(a,b)$ with a single internal cycle and no four cycles (in particular this excludes that~$W$ has a quadrilateral with one vertex on the boundary attached to its internal cycle).